tintinthong/efficient-programmer/README.md

 #### Preparation

 Firstly, always always always think about solving your problems outside of the allocated schedule time.
-Encourage yourself to peek at your code even before you approach it.
+Encourage yourself to peek at your code even before you approach it; in fact, just do your task before the allocated time if you want.
 Secondly, always think about updating your master list with task.